gmaheshraju/gh-actions-demo-main/README.md

 # Phase 2

-Include CD to any server like Digital Ocean, AWS
+Include CD part to deploy to any cloud server or open source server

 # Phase 3